Zalewa/adfotg/README.md

 https://gist.github.com/gbaman/50b6cca61dd1c3f88f41
 to enable dwc2 and g_mass_storage modules.

-Hereby is a copy of the excerpt from the guide with adjustment for `g_mass_storage` module.
+Hereby is the excerpt from the guide with adjustment for `g_mass_storage` module.

 1. We need to make sure we are using the dwc2 USB driver `echo "dtoverlay=dwc2" | sudo tee -a /boot/config.txt`
-2. Enable it in Raspbian `echo "dwc2" | sudo tee -a /etc/modules`
+2. Enable it in Raspberry PI OS `echo "dwc2" | sudo tee -a /etc/modules`
 3. Now pick which module you want to use from the list above, for ADF OTG we need `g_mass_storage`, so:
    `echo "g_mass_storage" | sudo tee -a /etc/modules`.